 Opening times: Open 9-5 everyday.
 Kitchen open 9-3 weekdays and 9-4 weekends.
 Visit the website for more information.

 Famously known for being one of Wainwright’s favourite walks, Blencathra is slightly isolated from the rest of the Lakeland fells and makes for an excellent ramble from the village of Scales, linking with Sharp Ridge if you’re looking for something a little more adventurous.
-Rising out of the green pastures of Threkeld, Blencathra’s sweeping curved lines offer spectacular views of the surrounding hills and valleys, looking down to Keswick and Derwent Water in the distance.
+Rising out of the green pastures of Threkeld, Blencathra’s sweeping curved lines offer spectacular views of the surrounding hills and valleys, looking down into the lush, green valley with a glimpse of Derwent Water in the distance.

 Getting there: Park in the small village of Scales to begin a walk onto Blencathra.

-Walk: There is a good, circular walk from Scales heading up to the summit of Blencathra, then around Scales Tarn before descending back to the village.
-Use OS Map OL5.
+Route: There is a good, circular walk from Scales heading up to the summit of Blencathra, then around Scales Tarn before descending back to the village.
+Find our ViewRanger map here or use OS Map OL5.

 Food & drink: The White Horse Inn is a lovely local pub to get a drink at the end of the walk.
 Otherwise head back into Keswick where we recommend Fellpack for hot, hearty meals, coffee and cake, the Square Orange for a glass of wine and tapas-style dining, or Merienda for an evening meal.